dquixote-jr/opnsense-images/README.md

    ```bash
    nova get-password <INSTANCE_ID> <YOUR_PRIVATE_KEY_FILE>
    ```
    You can also retrieve the password from the Horizon interface in the Instances section.
-Then, in the dropdown menu on the right side of your instance’s row, select “Retrieve Password.”
+Then, in the dropdown menu on the right side of your instance’s row, select **Retrieve Password**.

    Alternatively you can connect to the OPNsense appliance via SSH with the user **root** and your private key.